INTRO

 ALPA MODULAR SYSTEM

-This is just one example of the different ways I use the ALPA camera system’s adaptability.
-Integrating ALPA cameras with Hasselblad lenses, digital backs, and accessories has greatly enhanced my creative process.
+This is just one example of how I use the ALPA camera system’s adaptability.
+Integrating ALPA cameras with Hasselblad lenses, digital backs, and accessories has dramatically enhanced my creative process.

 ALPA MAX